tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 ### Complexity Comparison

-To conclude this chapter, let's compare the complexities of the three main architectures in deep learning, as shown in Table [2](#fig:comparison), based on the survey by Lin et al. in 2022 [@lin2022survey]:
+To conclude this chapter, let's compare the complexities of the three main architectures in deep learning, as shown in Table [2](#fig:comparison), based on the survey by Lin et al. in 2022 <d-cite key="lin_survey_2022"></d-cite>:

 <figure id="fig:comparison">
 <center><img src="/assets/img/dl-series/complexity-comparison.png" style="width:55%"></center>